 To understand if diamonds are rare or not, we have to determine what diamonds are.
 Diamonds are the only gemstones made of a single element.
 They consist of 99.95% carbon and 0.05% trace elements which are not part of a diamond’s essential chemistry but can influence its colour and crystal shape.

-Carbon itself is a common mineral in nature, but to form as a diamond, it needs to be subjected to the extremely high temperature and pressure that naturally exist deep inside the earth, in the mantle.
-Under these conditions, each carbon atom forms a strong bond with four adjacent carbon atoms for billions of years and gives us diamond.
+Carbon itself is a common mineral in nature, but to form a diamond, it needs to be subjected to the extremely high temperature and pressure that naturally exist deep inside the earth, in the mantle.
+Under these conditions, each carbon atom forms a strong bond with four adjacent carbon atoms for billions of years and gives us diamonds.

 After the diamonds were formed, some were brought to the surface through volcanic eruptions millions of years ago.
 Many diamonds remain intact embedded in the solidified ingenious rocks.
 Others did not survive the journey and broke apart because of their atomic structure irregularities or the presence of large inclusions.
 It follows that diamonds are not rare.
 However, we cannot reach quadrillion tons of diamonds lying deep beneath the surface of the earth.
 The earth has a lot of diamonds, but we cannot dig this deep to get them.